 Kiyosumi Teien Garden

-This is my go-to garden for soul-restoring serenity.
-Kiyosumi Teien Garden doesn’t put on spectacular flower displays, but a walk around the greenery-cloaked lake dishes up perfect Japanese vistas at every turn.
+This is my go-to garden for soul-restoring serenity, and one of Tokyo’s best-kept secrets.
+Kiyosumi Teien Garden doesn’t put on many flower displays, but a walk around the giant greenery-cloaked pond dishes up perfect Japanese vistas at every turn.
 Plus, it’s never crowded!
 Even during the busiest (and hottest) seasons, you feel like you can take your time and breathe.

-Exploring the paths that meander through the garden, I can’t help but marvel at the years of pruning…
+I can’t help but marvel at the years of meticulous pruning…

-It’s got a delightful surprise of an iris garden in May…
+and there’s a delightful surprise of an iris garden in

-…and while fall doesn’t bring an overwhelming leaf extravaganza, the trees that turn look all the more spectacular against a background of green.
+but the golden gingko and red Japanese maple trees look all the more spectacular against a background of green in

 Hours: 9:00 – 17:00 (last admission 16:30)